JalalSayed1/FIR-filters/README.md

 ## Notes

 1. we take the `np.read(x)` bc x is in the time domain and the imaginary part (from `np.fft.ifft`) doesn't mean anything.

+## for next lab

+1. make FIR filter class that inherits from `Filter` class.
+2. use the ring buffer to store and delete values.